-For those of you who have never heard of or attended a house concert or are considering hosting one, I created this page to give you some general information about how they work and to encourage you to attend, or even better, host me for a concert in your home.
+For those of you who have never heard of or attended a house concert or are considering hosting one, I created this page to give you some general information about how they work and to encourage you to attend, or even better, host an artist like me for a concert in your home.
 I encourage you to explore the information I've provided below and see for yourself what house concerts are all about.

 Why House Concerts?

 In over 10 years of performing as a full-time musician, nothing has come close to the experience of performing at house concerts, as the intimate setting provides an excellent environment for artists to connect with their audience, and gives the listeners a venue to experience live music free from the smoke, noise, TV's, and distractions of more traditional music venues.
 I've found these are one of the best ways to connect with audiences by telling the stories behind the songs, and sharing the music in a listening environment.
 They're also a key to expanding my touring radius and gaining an audience in new areas, and hosts will find that they're a great excuse to have a get-together!

 If you have a room in your house, a patio, or a backyard that can hold 20 or more people than can host your own house concert.
 They don't necessarily require any expense for the host, and don't require a lot of work...you'll just be inviting your friends, family, neighbors and coworkers and clearing a little room for a great live music experience.

 What is a House Concert?

 It’s an invitation-only concert in someone’s home, presented by a host who does not profit from the event.
 Most house concerts are: